Principles of risk management explained

 - Structured and comprehensive – To achieve consistent results, your approach to risk management needs to be well-organised and thorough.
 It can’t be haphazard or sloppy; this only leads to failures down the line.

 - Inclusive – Where appropriate, involve stakeholders in the risk management process.
-Stakeholders are defined as either a person or organisation that can impact or be impacted by your decisions or activities.
+Stakeholders are defined as either a person or organization that can impact or be impacted by your decisions or activities.
 By considering their knowledge, views and perceptions, you can gain valuable insight to improve awareness and inform risk management.

 - Best available information – A robust risk management process relies on past and present data, and anticipations for the future, as well as the limitations and uncertainties surrounding that information.
 What’s more, all information must be timely and accessible for stakeholders who need it.